/tag/rivanna

 Overview Many machine learning packages can utilize general purpose graphics processing units (GPGPUs).
 If supported by the respective machine learning framework or application, code execution can be manyfold, often orders of magnitude, faster on GPU nodes compared to nodes without GPU devices.

-Applications Several machine learning software packages are installed on Rivanna.
-The most commonly used ones are:
+Applications Several machine learning software packages are installed on the UVA HPC system.

 • Software Containers